U.S. judge approves Kodak plan to exit bankruptcy

 "This comes on a day when many are losing retirement benefits, and many are finding that their recovery as a creditor is just a minute fraction of what their debt is," Gropper said.
 "But I cannot decree a larger payment for creditors or any payment for shareholders if the value is not there."

-Kodak plans to emerge from bankruptcy as early as September 3, its attorney, Andrew Dietderich, said at a hearing on Tuesday in U.S. Bankruptcy Court in New York.
+Kodak plans to emerge from bankruptcy as early as September 3, its attorney, Andrew Dietderich, said at a hearing in U.S. Bankruptcy Court in New York.

 THE FALL OF THE MIGHTY